The Future of Cybersecurity: How AI is Reshaping Threat Landscapes

 Make LLM-mediated exfiltration worthless

-This is no longer optional it's foundational.
+This is no longer optional; it's foundational.

 The day everything changed has already happened.
 2026 will be the year enterprises respond.
+The first step is securing the boundary where AI touches your data.

 CITATIONS